-Peach Cobbler makes the perfect, Southern dessert.
+Peach Cobbler Recipe – My Grandmother’s peach cobbler recipe is a traditional Southern peach cobbler!
 This heirloom recipe makes the best peach cobbler that has always been a staple in my family for generations.

 Summers always mean cobblers around our house.
-It’s hard to pick a favorite, but I think fresh peach cobbler probably gets the vote most often when I ask which cobbler my family would like for dessert.
+It’s hard to pick a favorite, but fresh peach cobbler probably gets the dessert vote most often from my family.

-Being from Georgia, we just can’t wait for fresh peaches to reach their peak so we can enjoy Grandmother’s peach cobbler recipe.
+Since I’m from Georgia, I’m kind of partial to Georgia peaches.
 Their heady scent completely envelopes you as you walk into the grocery store, the farmer’s market, or even up to the back of the farmer’s pickup truck alongside the road.
+And we just can’t wait for fresh peaches to reach their peak so we can enjoy Grandmother’s peach cobbler recipe.

-The peaches you find on the back of that farmer’s pickup truck are some of the best, ya know.
+The peaches you find on the back of that farmer’s pickup truck are some of the best.
 They are usually full, soft, and just bursting with juice as you bite into them.
 Perfect for any number of peach dishes or just for eating right then and there on the side of the road.

-I remember stopping by with my Grandmother as she’d buy baskets and baskets of peaches during the summer.
+I remember stopping by with my Grandmother as she’d buy baskets of peaches during the summer.
 Along with making peach preserves and any number of other peach dishes, she’d always make a fresh peach cobbler for supper.
-A lattice-topped, double crust sensation filled with rich and buttery peaches.
+A lattice-topped sensation filled with rich and buttery peaches.

 Southern comfort dessert at its finest.

 You’ll start with the freshest peaches you can find.
-However, if you have a craving for peach cobbler when peaches aren’t in season, you can always use frozen or canned peaches instead.
-You’ll just want to be sure that you drain them from any syrup they may have been packaged in since you’ll be making the filling for this peach cobbler based on Grandmother’s time tested recipe.
+However, if you have a craving for this cobbler when peaches aren’t in season, you can always use frozen or canned peaches instead.
+You’ll just want to be sure that you drain them from any syrup they may have been packaged in since you’ll be making the filling for this based on Grandmother’s time-tested recipe.
 Otherwise, they might be too sweet.

-For fresh peaches, you want to peel and slice them and place into a large saucepan.
+For fresh peaches, you want to peel and slice them into a medium skillet set over medium heat.

-You’ll simmer the peaches over low to medium heat for about 10 minutes.
+Let the peaches simmer over low to medium heat until the sauce has thickened enough to coat the back of a spoon, for about 10 minutes.

 Dot with your remaining butter and sprinkle with sugar.